TinyDavid/Reverse-Polish-Notation-Caculator/README.md

 1. change to destination directory: `cd dir(destination directory)`
 2. Run the caculator: `python rpn_caculator.py`
 3. Input the numbers or operators into the Command-line and Enter: `5 2 -`
-4. Output will print the result in the Command-line: stack: 3.0000000000
+4. Output will print the result in the Command-line: `stack: 3.0000000000`
-5. Can continue test with other input, input 'quit','q', or 'exit' can quit the programe.
+5. Can continue test with other input, input `quit`,`q`, or `exit` can quit the programe.

 - Test:
 1. Run the unit test: `python test_rpn_caculator.py -v`